 We welcome people to this work by inviting volunteers to first help us at our office in Midtown.
 Not every personality is suited to work in the correctional setting so we encourage each volunteer on our team to excel where he or she fits best.

-Collection Management: We always need help organizing, weeding and shelving our ever-changing book collection.
+Collection Management: We often need help organizing, weeding and shelving our ever-changing book collection.
 Our collection of books is completely donated and it requires attention to stay relevant and neat.
-Please be aware that collection management work is done independently.
+Please be aware that collection management work is largely done independently.